pbluc/The-Closet/README.md

 **Required Must-have Stories**

-#### Looks
-* Create magazine-style outfits on a free-form canvas by pinching and dragging clothing items to create a new look
-* Pinch an item to resize it
-* Use shuffle feature to shuffle your closet like a deck of cards and reveal new outfit ideas in your closet
-* Create variants on an existing look by cloning it and then making changes to the cloned outfit
-* Remove the background from clothing images for perfect layering in outfits
-* Edit the background even after you first import an item
 #### Closet
 * Add, edit, delete or re-order outfit and clothing category names and folder names
 * Two-level closet category system with folders and subcategories